AfzalivE/afzalive.github.io/_posts/2017-07-23-diving-into-android-studio-source-code.md

 image: 'https://cdn-images-1.medium.com/max/1800/1*q91Kf2ywYM092vW0_VzYnA.png'
 comments: true
 ---
+> This article was originally written in March 2017.
+Since then, the issue in question has been fixed, at least as of Android Studio 3.1 Preview 8.
+Although, the solution proposed in this article was not used, this write-up has proven itself useful for when I want to build Android Studio.

 It all began with me being annoyed enough at a bug to think “I should do something more than just file another issue,” and so I cloned the Android Studio code, using instructions from [http://tools.android.com/build/studio](http://tools.android.com/build/studio).

 ## The actual problem